 Lessons for corporations involved in litigation

-At CSI, we work with a wide range of businesses across nearly every industry.
+At Courtroom Sciences, we work with a wide range of businesses across nearly every industry.
 And there are patterns we see again and again.
-In this blog, we highlight some of the most common mistakes we see corporations making in how they manage their litigation and talk about how they can better prepare when confronted with litigation.
+In this blog, we highlight how corporations should manage their litigation and how they can better prepare when confronted with litigation.

 In the final part of this series, Dr. Bill Kanasky highlights the one thing companies involved in litigation should know.